sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polyhedra_tutorial.rst

 ::

     sage: A = polytopes.buckyball(); A  # can take long
-    A 3-dimensional polyhedron in (Number Field in sqrt5 with defining polynomial x^2 - 5)^3 defined as the convex hull of 60 vertices
+    A 3-dimensional polyhedron in (Number Field in sqrt5 with defining polynomial x^2 - 5 with sqrt5 = 2.236067977499790?)^3 defined as the convex hull of 60 vertices
     sage: B = polytopes.cross_polytope(4); B
     A 4-dimensional polyhedron in ZZ^4 defined as the convex hull of 8 vertices
     sage: C = polytopes.cyclic_polytope(3,10); C